HannimalCrackers/Parseltongue/posts/001_parseltongue.md

 _My futile search for a clean, simple code editor user experience_

 #### Terminal
-Pro: outputs only the info I want to see.
-I feel like I'm in the Matrix and/or 1997 <br>
+Pros: outputs only the info I want to see.
+Also, I feel like I'm in the Matrix and/or 1997. <br>
 Con: can't edit inline <br>

 #### Spyder
 Pro: seems cool <br>
-Cons: not launching in my Python 2.7 env for some reason.
-Also, the runfile paths printing doubled up in the console at every single run makes it hard to read output <br>
+Con: the runfile path/directory printing doubled up in the console at every single run makes it hard to read output <br>

 Example: print (2+5) <br>
 yields: runfile('/Users/hhouse/.spyder-py3/temp.py', wdir='/Users/hhouse/.spyder-py3')